-6.4.1.2 Phase Shifting
+6.6.2 Phase Shifting

 In most modes, it is possible to synchronize multiple DPWM modules using the phase shift signal.
 The phase shift signal has two possible sources.
-It can come from the Phase Trigger Register.
-This provides a fixed value, which is useful for an application like interleaved PFC.
+It can come from the Phase Shift register.
+This provides a fixed value, which is useful for an interleaved PFC, for example.